turnermike/bitbucket-deployment-hook/README.md

         Copy and paste the code from index.html in this repo to your new file.

-6. Add the deployment script code.

-	    $ nano bitbucket-hook.php

-	    Copy and paste the code from bitbucket-hook.php in this repo to your new file.

-7. The log file (deployment.log) may be left blank as the hook script will be writting to it.
+6. The log file (deployment.log) may be left blank as the hook script will be writting to it.

 ## Hook Script Setup